Skip to main content

 What Makes an AI Assistant Worthless

-Starting an assistant without defining the most common questions and clean answers beforehand.
+Starting an assistant without defining real customer questions and approved answers.

 Frequently Asked Questions About AI Assistants